alexisleveratto/OpenCV_Problems/README.md

 1. Detect edges.
 2. Use the edges in the image to find the contour (outline) representing the piece of paper being scanned.
 3. Apply a perspective transform to obtain the top-down view of the document.

+### No. 4 -  Multiple Choice Exam Scanner
+Build a bubble sheet scanner and test grader using Python and OpenCV.
+1. Detect the exam in an image.
+2. Apply a perspective transform to extract the top-down, birds-eye-view of the exam.
+3. Extract the set of bubbles (i.e., the possible answer choices) from the perspective transformed exam.
+4. Sort the questions/bubbles into rows.
+5. Determine the marked (i.e., “bubbled in”) answer for each row.
+6. Determine if the mark was done once in the same question
+7. Detemine if the answer was done.
+8. Lookup the correct answer in our answer key to determine if the user was correct in their choice.
+9. Repeat for all questions in the exam